masak/alma/ROADMAP.md

 compatibility, as the need for inwards fluidity exceeds the need for outwards stability.

-The [issue queue](https://github.com/masak/alma/issues), and that's still the place to go to for all the nitty-gritty details about planning and tradeoffs.
+The [issue queue](https://github.com/masak/alma/issues) is still the place to go to for all the nitty-gritty details about planning and tradeoffs.
 But the picture given by the issue queue is conveys no sense of priorities or ordering.
 That's what this roadmap is for.